NGEET/fates-tutorial/docs/source/create_scripts.md

 a factor of the total length of the simulation and increasing RESUBMIT such that RESUBMIT x STOP_N equals the total simulation length.

-The next block of code can be ignored since it is just specifying where to build the case and where to save model outputs.
+The next block of code specifies where to build the case and where to save model outputs.

 ```